⚠ RancherOS appears to be unmaintained at the moment, so I no longer recommend this as the best approach!

-LXC containers are great, but even so I often find myself wanting to quickly spin up docker projects I find online.
+While proxmox offers the quick management of LXC containers in the UI, I often find myself wanting to quickly spin up docker projects I find online.
 Below is my preferred method of hosting and managing docker containers on my proxmox homelab.

 I like Rancher OS because it is minimal and designed exactly with docker in mind.
 Rancher OS is quick and even offers a special proxmox ISO with the proxmox agent preinstalled (which among other things, lets you see the VMs IP address from the proxmox GUI).

 Add that to your Proxmox ISOs, and create a new VM with your preferred RAM/storage/etc. Set the boot CD to your rancher ISO.

 Startup the new VM and you’ll be dropped into a rancher shell.